laurentluce/kurtosis-rabbitmq-package/README.md

 kurtosis run github.com/laurentluce/kurtosis-rabbitmq-package
 ```

-If you want to override the number of nodes,
+If you want to override the number of nodes:

 ```
 kurtosis run github.com/laurentluce/kurtosis-rabbitmq-package '{"num_nodes": <required_number_of_nodes>}'
 ```

 Both the management (15672) and AMQP (5672) ports are exposed.
+An administrator user "admin" is created with a default password set to "admin".

 ### etcd

 This package leverages the [Kurtosis etcd Package](https://github.com/laurentluce/kurtosis-etcd-package) to spin up an instance of etcd to manage the RabbitMQ clustering.
-Once the etcd instance and the RabbitMQ cluster are up, you can list the RabbitMQ keys in the etcd database.
+Once the etcd instance and the RabbitMQ cluster are up, you can list the RabbitMQ keys stored in the etcd database.

 ```bash
 $ etcdctl get --prefix /rabbitmq